Kalkulus1/ceph-playbook/README.md

 ## Manager configuration
 We need ssh-keys to be able to communicate with the servers.

-We can generate one or simply use what we generated from the console.
+We can `generate` one or simply use what we generated from the `console`.

 ### Console Keys
 AWS generated a key pair and gave us the private key but stored the public key on the servers, specifically in the location `~/.ssh/authorized_keys`